 Dental crowns are often covered by dental insurance, unless they’re for cosmetic purposes only.
 If your treatment isn’t covered by insurance or you don’t have enough coverage, you can find out how much you’ll save on our services by joining our loyalty plan.

-If it’s time to visit the dentist, come to Genesis Dental.
+If it’s time for a dental crown in Utah, come to Genesis Dental.
 We have a number of locations to choose from, all providing the same high quality care.
 Call the location closest to you.